The Very Short Bio (About 115 words)

-Paula Guran is senior editor for Prime Books.
-She edited the Juno fantasy imprint from its small press inception through its incarnation as an imprint of Pocket Books.
+Currently a freelance editor, anthologist, reviewer, and typesetter, Paula Guran was senior editor for Prime Books for seven years.
+Previously, she edited the Juno fantasy imprint from its small press inception through its incarnation as an imprint of Pocket Books.
 Guran edits the annual Year’s Best Dark Fantasy and Horror series as well as a growing number of other anthologies.
 (See Books for a list of anthologies, novels, and collections edited.)
 In an earlier life she produced weekly email newsletter DarkEcho (winning two Stokers, an IHG award, and a World Fantasy Award nomination), edited Horror Garage (earning another IHG and a second World Fantasy nomination), and has contributed reviews, interviews, and articles to numerous professional publications.

 The Long Bio

-Paula Guran is senior editor for Prime Books.
+Currently a freelance editor, anthologist, reviewer, and typesetter, Paula Guran was senior editor for Prime Books for seven years.
 She edited the Juno Books fantasy imprint for six years from its small press inception through its incarnation as an imprint of Simon & Schuster’s Pocket Books.
 Guran is the editor of the annual Year’s Best Dark Fantasy and Horror series of anthologies and editor of numerous other anthologies.
 She also edited Prime’s digital imprint Masque Books.

 In an earlier life she produced DarkEcho, a weekly email newsletter for horror writers and others, for over six years (1994-2001) and was recognized with two unprecedented back-to-back Bram Stoker Awards for Nonfiction from the Horror Writers Association (1998 and 1999) as well as an International Horror Guild Award (1999) and a World Fantasy nomination (1997).
 She began producing the horror portion of the pioneering professional Web publication OMNI Online in 1996 and became the Literature Editor of Universal Studios’ HorrorOnline in October 1998.
 (Many of the now-outdated interviews, articles, and reviews she produced from 1995-2006 are archived on DarkEcho website—which she will, someday, cleanup and sort out—she hopes.)